 The elder Sutter deeply resented this because he had wanted the city to be named Sutterville and be built near his New Helvetia domain.

 Ironically, neither John Sutter nor James Marshall ever profited from the discovery that should have made them independently wealthy.
-Though Marshall tried to secure his own claims in the gold fields, he was unsuccessful.
+Though Marshall tried to secure his own claims in the goldfields, he was unsuccessful.
 The sawmill where the gold was found also failed, as every able-bodied man took off in search of gold.

 By 1852 John Sutter was bankrupt and his land was filled with squatters.
 In 1857, the squatters took Sutter to court over the legality of his titles and the U.S. Land Commission decided in Sutter’s favor.

 However, a year later, the Supreme Court declared portions of his title invalid.
-Sutter then sought reimbursement of his losses associated with the California Gold Rush, but received only $250 per month from the State of California in 1864.
+Sutter then sought reimbursement of his losses associated with the California Gold Rush but received only $250 per month from the State of California in 1864.
 The final blow came on June 7 of 1865, when a small band of men set fire to his house, completely destroying the structure.

 Sutter and his wife, Nanette, then moved to Lititz, Pennsylvania and John continued to fight the U.S. Government for compensation for his losses.
 For the next 15 years, the undisputed founder of California petitioned Congress for restitution but little was done.
-On June 16, 1880, Congress adjourned, once again, without action on a bill which would have paid Sutter $50,000.
+On June 16, 1880, Congress adjourned, once again, without action on a bill that would have paid Sutter $50,000.
 Two days later John Augustus Sutter died in a Washington D.C. hotel.
 He was returned to Lititz and is buried in the Moravian Cemetery.
 Mrs. Sutter died the following January and is buried with him.

 In the meantime, his elder son, John Augustus Sutter Jr., who had stayed behind in California prospered.